JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 You can change this behavior using the `transitiveExport` option.
 If set to `true`, the declarations of the library `bar` are exported as well.

-> Using `transitiveExport` is not recommended: it causes all transitive dependencies of exported dependencies
+> It is not recommended to use `transitiveExport`: it adds all transitive dependencies of the exported dependencies to the framework.
-> to be added to the framework.
-Often it is simply all transitive dependencies used in the project.
+> This could increase both compilation time and binary size.
 >
-> This might harm compilation time and binary size.
->
-> On the other hand, adding all these dependencies to the framework API is usually not required for your application.
+> In most cases, you don't need to add all these dependencies to the framework API.
-> So the recommended approach is to add only the dependencies you need to directly access from your Swift or
+> Use `export` explicitly for the dependencies you need to directly access from your Swift or Objective-C code.
-> Objective-C code, using `export` explicitly for them.
 >
 {type="warning"}